Honeybees can get drunk on fermented tree sap.

-It’s so large and full of so much art that it’d take a person 100 days to look at each individual piece for 30 seconds 24/7.
-Crazy stuff.
+It’s so large and full of so much art that it’d take a person 100 days to look at each piece for 30 seconds 24/7—crazy stuff.

 In the 18th Century, Smallpox scars would get you a job.

-By having Smallpox scars it showed that you had already had Smallpox so employers didn’t have to worry about you getting it and taking time off work.
+Having Smallpox scars showed that you had already had Smallpox, so employers didn’t have to worry about you getting it and taking time off work.

 Before 1913, you could legally mail a baby.

-Mailing children became a common practice in rural America as the price of the postage for a child was cheaper than the price of a child’s train or bus ticket.
+Mailing children became a common practice in rural America as the postage price for a child was cheaper than the price of a child’s train or bus ticket.